bitcoin-sv/bsv-components-library/doc/README.md

 This events keeps track of the number of bitcoin messages sent to and received from the network.

+This Event is accesible by: ``[P2Pservice].EVENTS.STATE.MESSAGES``

+The Event class passed as paremeter to the *forEach* method is an instance of ``com.nchain.jcl.net.network.events.HandlerStateEvent``

-You must cast the Handler State:
+You must *cast* the Handler State:

 ````
 ...